lashadodashvili/TbcAcademy/README.md

 # Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### Project Structur
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). src/components/ - Contains all the reusable components of the application. src/App.js - The main component that encapsulates all other components. src/index.js - Entry point for the application.
-Renders the App component.
+src/components/ - Contains all the reusable components of the application.
+Each component has its own style.css file named after the component. src/Pages/ - Contains all the pages of the application. src/App.js - The main component that encapsulates all other components. src/index.js - The entry point for the application.
+Renders the App component. src/utils/data.js - Houses dumb data used throughout the project. src/utils/menu.js - Provides the menu for navigation. src/style/Global.js - Contains global styles as well as specific styles for pages. src/style/Mobile.js - Includes styles for responsive design, catering to mobile devices.

-Technologies Used
+### Technologies Used
 React
 React is used for its component-based architecture, which allows for efficient and easy management of the user interface.

-CSS
+### CSS
 Plain CSS is used for styling to maintain simplicity and control over the application's appearance.

 Running the Project
 To run this project:

-## Clone the repository:
+### Clone the repository:

 git clone https://github.com/lashadodashvili/TbcAcademy.git
 Navigate to the project directory:

- ## cd TbcAcademy
+ ### cd TbcAcademy
 Install dependencies:

-## npm install
+### npm install
 Start the application:

- ## npm start
+ #### npm start

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: